Pana/nrm/README.md

   Commands:

-    ls                           list all the registries
+    ls                           List all the registries
-    use <registry>               change registry to registry
+    use <registry>               Change registry to registry
-    add <registry> <url> [home]  add one custom registry del <registry>               delete one custom registry
+    add <registry> <url> [home]  Add one custom registry del <registry>               Delete one custom registry
-    home <registry> [browser]    open the homepage of registry with optional browser test [registry]              show the response time for one or all registries help                         print this help
+    home <registry> [browser]    Open the homepage of registry with optional browser test [registry]              Show the response time for one or all registries help                         Print this help

   Options: